5

 1

 • I recommend viewing the series on Revelation by Pastor Jim Brown.
 He goes through the Hebrew and Greek meanings (no opinions) and explains how Revelation is allegorical summary of the OT.
-Jim Brown #3011 Aug 2, 2015 at 3:37
+Jim Brown #3011 Commented Aug 2, 2015 at 3:37

 No, that doesn't suggest they were "Jewish Christians".
 Christians in the first century viewed themselves as Israel, continued and expanded -- the "true" Jews.
 Their Bible was the Hebrew Bible.
 They took responsibility for knowing the (OT) Scriptures.
 These were characteristics of the first-century Christian.